Gary Provost

 Gary Provost (November 14, 1944 – May 10, 1995) was an American writer and writing instructor, author of works including Make every word count: a guide to writing that works—for fiction and nonfiction (1980) and 100 Ways to Improve Your Writing: Proven Professional Techniques for Writing with Style and Power (1985).
+He was married to Gail Provost, and together they wrote 3 books.

 Life and career

-Provost grew up in Jamaica Plain, Massachusetts.
-Upon leaving school in 1962, Provost hitchhiked across the United States.
+Provost was born in Boston and grew up in Jamaica Plain, Massachusetts.
+He was the youngest of 9 children, with his other siblings being "scattered about the state in various foster homes or reform schools" Upon leaving school in 1962, Provost hitchhiked across the United States.

+In addition to writing books, Provost also wrote columns and celebrity profiles.
+Additionally, he was a teacher and a writing coach, starting a weekly seminar with his wife Gail.
+He also spoke at numerous writing conferences throughout the nation.
 A children's book that Provost wrote with his wife, Gail, titled David and Max, won the 2007 Skipping Stones Honor Award.

-His sudden death in 1995 interrupted his then-ongoing projects, including a book about Humphrey Bogart.